Stable Forgetting: Bounded Parameter-Efficient Unlearning in Foundation Models: Extended Experiments and Detailed Results

 \textbf{LLaMA-3.1-8B: Enterprise-Scale Validation} \cref{tab:llama31_scalability_formatted} demonstrates our method's effectiveness at an enterprise scale using LLaMA-3.1-8B.
-The evaluation confirms that our approach of unlearning maintains superior performance across all LoRA ranks while preserving computational efficiency.
-Forget quality improvements remain consistent with smaller models, while model utility preservation demonstrates the scalability of our theoretical foundations to production-grade deployments.
-At 8B parameters, our method consistently achieves forget quality scores ranging from 0.50 to 0.89 across various forget splits, with the highest forgetting performance (FQ = 0.89) achieved for 1\% forget splits at ranks 8 and 16.
-Model utility remains stable between 0.64 and 0.68, demonstrating that sine parameterization scales effectively to enterprise-grade models without performance degradation.
-The parameter overhead is minimal (0.05\%-0.4\% depending on rank), ensuring practical deployment feasibility.
+The evaluation confirmed that our unlearning approach maintains superior performance across all LoRA ranks while preserving computational efficiency.
+Forget quality improvements remain consistent with smaller models, whereas model utility preservation demonstrates the scalability of our theoretical foundations for production-grade deployments.
+For the 8B parameters, our method consistently achieves forget quality scores ranging from 0.50 to 0.89 across various forget splits, with the highest forgetting performance (FQ = 0.89) achieved for 1\% forget splits at ranks 8 and 16.
+The model utility remained stable between 0.64 and 0.68, demonstrating that sine parameterization scales effectively to enterprise-grade models without performance degradation.
+The parameter overhead is minimal (0.05\%-0.4\% depending on the rank), ensuring practical deployment feasibility.